Coast Polysteel 600R Flashlight Review

 As much as I wanted to like this light, there’s pretty much nothing I like about it.
 There are two big deal breakers for me though.
 First of all the size, which I didn’t find very obvious from the product page – you’ll have that settled here since I’ll make it clear.
 And secondly was the PWM.
 The PWM on this light is very bad, and even noticeable on the highest mode.

-All that said, I think the light is mostly accurately represented by Coast, and while a bit expensive on their site, it’s available for less elsewhere.
+All that said, I think the light is most accurately represented by Coast, and while a bit expensive on their site, it’s available for less elsewhere.
 If this fits your criteria, and you can live with the PWM, then it is a nicely colored option.

 The Big Table